Dual Diagnosis Treatment Oswego, IL

 Services provided:

-• Judicial clients, adult women and rehab for adult men
+• Rehab for adult women, rehab for adult men and judicial clients

 Gateway Foundation Aurora Alcohol And Drug Treatment Centers - 7.1 miles from Oswego, IL

-Gateway Foundation Aurora Alcohol And Drug Treatment Centers is a dual diagnosis treatment center in Aurora, Illinois that provides treatment services for mental health and substance use disorders that include psychotic disorders as well as paranoid personality disorder.
+Gateway Foundation Aurora Alcohol And Drug Treatment Centers is a dual diagnosis treatment center in Aurora, Illinois that provides treatment services for mental health and substance use disorders that include mood disorders as well as thought disorders.

 Address: 400 Mercy Lane, Aurora, IL 60506 in Kane County